 Now, when you are ready to get the hitch lined up, the Solo Hitch Alignment System from Tow Ready is a simple way to do the job.
 This system consists of two telescoping rods that have magnetic bases.
 The rods are extended so they can be seen through the back window, up to 42" in height.
 One is placed on the ball mount, the other on the coupler.
 They each have a brightly colored sphere at the top.
 When the spheres line up, you'll know that the ball mount and coupler are in position.
 This is a very handy hitching accessory that uses no electricity, and is perfect for those new to towing.

-If you are looking for a more sophisticated system, the Hopkins Smart Hitch Camera uses easy to understand graphics to help you align your hitch.
+sophisticated system, the Hopkins Smart Hitch Camera uses easy to understand graphics to help you align your hitch.
 The camera mounts behind your license plate, while the monitor can go anywhere on or around your dash.
 It indicates red, yellow and green zones on the monitor screen to let you know how close the coupler and ball mount are to being in position.
 When you aren't towing anything, the camera doubles as a backup camera, detecting objects that you may not be able to see while backing up.
 You can easily switch the camera from Everyday Mode to Hitch Mode depending on your current needs.

 By Julie T